 Celica.
 A. Mercury (BlazBlue)

-BlazBlue is a 2D fighting game series which has an incredibly rich and deep story.
-Celica and her Ex Machina: Minerva (BlazBlue is extremely complicated, please don’t ask me to explain!) official introduction came in the 3rd installment of the series; BlazBlue Chrono Phantasma.
+BlazBlue is a 2D fighting game series which has an incredibly deep and rich story.
+Celica and her Ex Machina: Minerva (In basic terms an A.I Bot who protects her) official introduction came in the 3rd instalment of the series; BlazBlue Chrono Phantasma.
 Her character bio describes her as “A young lady with a positive personality, who is kind to everyone.
 Her directional sense is beyond abysmal, and often it takes her several hours to reach a destination a few hundred meters away.”

-Celica sense of direction is amazingly terrible – even with a map; but it sure would help if she knew which way up to hold it!
-(It’s safe to say she has the worst sense of direction out of all characters on this page; which is an achievement.)
+It is an exaggeration when Celica sense of direction is described as beyond abysmal – as even with a map she struggles, but it sure would help if she knew which way up to hold it!
+(It’s safe to say she has the worst sense of direction out of all characters on this page; which is probably an achievement of sorts.)
 She is also clumsy, but it doesn’t manifest itself that much in the story and is only noticeable during the fighting aspect of the game (mainly tripping over).
 Her tripping over is linked with specific attacks and combos, so while her clumsiness is natural it isn’t exactly organic.
 If she tripped over at random times then that would score some hefty bonus points.
-She is known for taking things literally and being naive at times.
+She is known for taking things literally and being naive/innocent at times.

 Overall, it seems to me that she’s a fair contender to being dyspraxic.